Leadership Ethics

 This teaching module for business ethics, leadership and management courses includes two videos, homework assignments, and class discussion, all designed to spark conversation about ethical issues associated with whistleblowers and corporate governance.

-Ann Skeet, senior director, leadership ethics, quoted by Risk Management Magazine
+Ann Skeet, senior director, leadership ethics, quoted by Reworked.

-Ann Skeet, senior director, leadership ethics, quoted by the San Francisco Examiner.
+Ann Skeet, senior director, leadership ethics, quoted by Forbes.

 Leadership ethics explores the relationships between leaders and followers and provides tools for those in leadership roles to bring ethics forward in organizations.
 Ann Skeet, senior director of leadership ethics, has developed a leadership model that encourages users to think of their leadership as a practice.
 It shows how leadership happens on a continuum from the personal to the formal, building from a leader’s character and including actions the leader takes, with elements combining to render the impact the leader has.